-For the financial year ended 31 December 2016 the company was entitled to exemption from audit under section 477 of the Companies Act 2006.
+For the financial year ended 31 May 2017 the company was entitled to exemption from audit under section 477 of the Companies Act 2006 relating to small companies.

 The directors acknowledge their responsibilities for complying with the requirements of the Act with respect to accounting records and the preparation of financial statements.